-20. The Committee is concerned about the close link of segregated education and institutionalization due to the frequent design of special education schools as residential schools, about a lack of support measures for organizations of children with disabilities to actively participate in public discourse, of prompt provision of early intervention services, and of individualized support services to live with the family.

-21. The Committee recommends the State party, including the Länder, take effective measures in accordance with the human rights model of disability to end segregated institutional settings for children with disabilities in all areas of life, including in education, provide financial and technical support to organizations of children with disabilities for their active participation in public discourse, promptly available early intervention services, and individualized support for children with disabilities to live with their families.
+- 21. The Committee is concerned about the close link between segregated education and institutionalization, owing to the frequent design of special education schools as residential schools, and about the lack of support measures to allow for organizations of children with disabilities to actively participate in public discourse and of prompt provision of early intervention services and individualized support services for children with disabilities and their families. - 22.
+The Committee recommends that the State party, including the Länder, take effective measures in accordance with the human rights model of disability to end the use of segregated institutional settings for children with disabilities in all areas of life, including in education, provide financial and technical support to organizations of children with disabilities to allow for their active participation in public discourse and promptly make available early intervention services and individualized support for children with disabilities and their families.